adbar/htmldate/docs/index.rst

 Author
 ------

-This effort is part of methods to derive information from web documents in order to build `text databases for research <https://www.dwds.de/d/k-web>`_ (chiefly linguistic analysis and natural language processing).
-Extracting and pre-processing web texts to the exacting standards of scientific research presents a substantial challenge for those who conduct such research.
-There are web pages for which neither the URL nor the server response provide a reliable way to find out when a document was published or modified.
+Initially launched to create text databases for research purposes, this project continues to be maintained, but its future development depends on community support.

+If you value this software or depend on it for your product, consider sponsoring it or contributing to its codebase.
+Your support will help maintain and enhance this popular package, ensuring its growth, robustness, and accessibility for developers and users around the world.

+Extracting and pre-processing web texts to meet the exacting standards is a significant challenge.
+It is often not possible to reliably determine the date of publication or modification using either the URL or the server response.
 For more information:

 .. image:: https://img.shields.io/badge/JOSS-10.21105%2Fjoss.02439-brightgreen
    :target: https://doi.org/10.21105/joss.02439